section-engineering-education/engineering-education/content/articles/building-a-password-strength-classifier-model-using-machine-learning/index.md

 - [References](#references)

 ### Prerequisites
-To understand the concepts explained in this tutorial easily, a reader should:
+To understand the concepts explained in this tutorial easily, you should:
 - Have [Python programming](/engineering-education/python-projects-for-beginners/) knowledge.
 - Be able to build a simple [machine learning](/engineering-education/house-price-prediction/) model.
 - Have some [data analysis](https://www.datapine.com/blog/data-analysis-methods-and-techniques/) knowledge.
-- Understand basic concepts about [natural language processing.](/engineering-education/nlp-based-detection-model-using-neattext-and-scikit-learn)
+- Understand basic concepts about [natural language processing](/engineering-education/nlp-based-detection-model-using-neattext-and-scikit-learn).
-- Write the Python code using [Google Colab notebook.](https://research.google.com/)
+- Write the Python code using [Google Colab notebook](https://research.google.com/).

 ### Passwords dataset
 The dataset used was collected from different websites through web scraping.
 The dataset contains several passwords with different strengths.
 We will use this dataset to train our model.